Form 990: Financial Statement Portion of Form 990February 17, 2021

-How to properly identify your sources of income and report the proper totals.
+In part eight of our Form 990 series, we explore how to properly identify your nonprofit’s sources of income and report the proper totals.

 The total amount of charitable contributions received by an organization is very important.
 This total enters into the calculation of the percentage of public support received and also into the calculation of fundraising efficiency that many resource providers review when making their grant allocation decisions.
 Therefore, it is very important to be sure to include on Lines 1a through 1g all of the contributions, gifts, grants and other similar amounts that you have received.

 This can be confusing because there are revenues that you may not readily identify as contributions.
 For example, Line 1c mentions fundraising events and Line 8a also mentions fundraising events.
 Some refer to these as special events.
 Understanding the portion of the revenue from these events that can be considered a contribution is critical.
 I see many organizations that report income from special events on Line 8a with no amount reported on Line 1c.
 It is highly unlikely that such reporting is correct.
 Almost all special event revenue has a charitable contribution component that should be reported on Line 1c.
 And, remember, it is in your best interest to do so!

 Line 1e is where government grants that can be considered contributions should be reported.
 The very existence of Line 1e should send you to the IRS 990 instructions to learn what government grants are actually considered contributions.
 Far too many organizations routinely report government grants as program service revenue on Line 2.
 Remember, the more contribution revenue your organization reports, the better it looks to resource providers making grant allocation decisions while reviewing a long list of other applicants.